Mortgage Q&A: “What time of year are mortgage rates lowest?”

 In reality, it’s very difficult to predict anything, even the weather, so when it comes to complex stuff like mortgage interest rates, success rates probably move a lot lower.

-It turns out there is a month when mortgage rates are lowest, and as you might expect, it’s at a time when most folks wouldn’t even be thinking about purchasing a home or refinancing an existing mortgage.
+It turns out there is a month when mortgage rates are lowest.
+And as you may expect, it’s at a time when most folks wouldn’t even be thinking about purchasing a home or refinancing an existing mortgage.

 Yes, it’s December.
 You know, when individuals are more concerned with holiday shopping and traveling to see family then calling up a mortgage lender.